Confederate statues are coming down following George Floyd's death. Here's what we know - KRDO

 Portsmouth, Virginia

-Protesters partially dismantled the town’s Confederate monument, even completely removing one of the statues.
-A man was hit by the statue and is in the hospital suffering life threatening injuries, according to Virginia State Police.
+Protesters partially dismantled the town’s Confederate monument, even completely removing one of the statues on June 10.
+A man was hit by the statue and went to the hospital with life threatening injuries, according to Virginia State Police at the time.

 Mayor John L. Rowe, Jr. said in a statement that Portsmouth Police did the right thing in confining the vandalism to the one piece of public property, so as to protect lives and the remaining private property in the area.